snowplow-archive/snowplow.github.com/_posts/2015-03-xx-snowplow-r63-red-cheeked-cordon-bleu-released.md

 <h2><a name="xxx">2.
 New enrichment: xxx</a></h2>

-For more details on this enrichment, see XXX.
+For more details on this enrichment, see the [Currency conversion enrichment] [currency-conversion-enrichment] wiki page.

 <h2><a name="xxx">3.
 Enhanced enrichment: click ID extraction for campaign attribution</a></h2>